acato-plugins/branded-social-images/readme.txt

 3. Post-meta

 == Changelog ==

+= 1.0.9 =
+* added: oEmbed data is now also patched to use the correct OG:Image.
+This will please Facebook and LinkedIn
+* changed: set og:image url to a full URL instead of a relative one.
+Facebook made a big deal of this.
+* fixed: Selecting a featured image shows it in the Meta-box interface, but now also in the correct position.

 = 1.0.8 =
 * removed: removed scraping title/og:title by using wp_head().
 It often does not work or even reports wrong data. how? why? don't know.